albertogeniola/meross-homeassistant/README.md

 ### Updating from legacy versions
 In case you are updating the component from legacy versions, you need to remove the previous one and fully remove cached devices/entities from your HomeAssistant installation.
-This is necessary as the library completely changed the device/entitiy naming system and is unable to remove previous entities installed by old versions of the component.
+This is necessary as the library completely changed the device/entity naming system and is unable to remove previous entities installed by old versions of the component.
 Sorry about that.

 ## Towards Homeassistant official integration
 My personal goal is to make this component fully compliant with Homeassistant, so that it may be added as the official library to handle Meross devices.
-However, before pushing a PullRequest to the official Homeassistant repository, I would like to share it to some users.
+However, before pushing a PullRequest to the official Homeassistant repository, I would like to share with to some users.
 In this way we can test it massively, check it for any bug and make it **robust enough** to be seamlessly integrated with Homeassistant.